MercyKiragu/SAFESWIPE/README.md

 # Problem Statement

-In this project we want to identify fraudulent transactions with Credit Cards.
+In this project I want to identify fraudulent transactions with Credit Cards.
-Our objective is to build a Fraud detection system for Zest Bank using Machine learning techniques.
+My objective is to build a Fraud detection system for Zest Bank using Machine learning techniques.
 In the past, such systems were rule-based.
 Machine learning offers powerful new ways.

 ABOUT DATASETS: